JOSESAMUEL14/multicloud-cicd/README.md

 Terraform outputs

 Important: The Terraform configuration demonstrates Elastic IP resource configuration, but the currently used EC2 instance does not have a permanent Elastic IP.
-Its public IP can therefore change after stop/start.
+Its public IP can therefore change after a stop/start cycle.

 Default AWS Region